sematext/docs/docs/monitoring/index.md

 The integrations cover several key features.
 You have [**Server Monitoring**](../monitoring/#setting-up-monitoring-agents) giving you complete insight about the utilization of your servers and cloud instances. [**Monitor Containers**](../monitoring/containers) with [**Sematext Agent**](../agents/sematext-agent/), which is deployed seamlessly with Docker or Kubernetes.

-Our SaaS/on-premises monitoring product goes beyond just collecting metrics.
+Sematext Monitoring goes beyond just collecting metrics.

 Use [**Database Monitoring**](https://sematext.com/database-monitoring/) to get a complete overview of your database health whether you are running it on your own infrastructure or using AWS RDS.

 [**Transaction Tracing**](https://sematext.com/tracing/) will show slow database operations, full SQL statements, end-to-end HTTP transaction context, top 10 operations by throughput, latency, or time consumed, filter database operations, and much more...

-**Inventory Monitoring** will track all your infrastructure configurations, collect data about machines and group it into sets for easy access and identification.
+[**Inventory Monitoring**](https://sematext.com/docs/monitoring/inventory/) will track all your infrastructure configurations, collect data about machines and group it into sets for easy access and identification.

 You can create [**custom dashboards**](../dashboards/) with real-time data that helps you understand important trends, summarize top values and view the frequency of conditions.

 And you can additionally send any kind of [**custom metrics**](./custom-metrics).

-If you haven't [signed up for free](https://apps.sematext.com/ui/registration) yet, check it out or [sign in](https://apps.sematext.com/ui/login/) to get started by creating a Sematext Monitoring App with over 40 integrations to choose from.
+If you haven't [signed up for free](https://apps.sematext.com/ui/registration) yet, check it out or [sign in](https://apps.sematext.com/ui/login/) to get started by creating a Sematext Monitoring App with a wide selection of integrations to choose from.

 ### Creating Monitoring Apps

 The first step to monitoring with Sematext is to create a Monitoring App.
-Go to [monitoring view](https://apps.sematext.com/ui/monitoring), click on add new app button, select your integration and create monitoring App.
+Go to [monitoring view](https://apps.sematext.com/ui/monitoring), click on New Monitoring App button, select your integration and create monitoring App.

 Follow along the [Quick Start](./quick-start) guide to learn how.